Mikkomario/Utopia-Vault-Scala/README.txt

         Result now contains split(Table) method to be used when working with joined tables and FromResultFactories.

+        Result also contains parse and parseSingle methods for easier access with factories

+        Result also contains rowValues and rowIntValues methods for easier data access for single value selections

         New max and min methods in SingleIdAccess

+        ConditionalAccess, ConditionalSingleAccess and ConditionalManyAccess traits/classes allow access to database rows based on a search conditions and can be used to provide sub groups under accesses

 v1.3  ---------------------------------------